arianneroselina/-Android-Version-Extraction/README.md

 This tool automates the version extraction of an Android application (frameworks and languages used) and use this information to determine the security and privacy vulnerabilities of the app.

-Android mobile app development frameworks that are supported by this tool:
+Android mobile application development frameworks supported by this tool, along with the earliest release date can be found in the optimal situation:
-1. Flutter
+1. Flutter, up to version 1.17.0 (06.05.2020)
-2. React Native
+2. React Native, up to version 0.62.0 (26.03.2020)
-3. Qt
+3. Qt, up to version 5.14.2 (31.03.2020)
-4. Xamarin
+4. Xamarin, up to version 11.0.0.3 (05.08.2020)
-5. Unity
+5. Unity, all versions are covered
-6. Apache Cordova
+6. Apache Cordova, all versions are covered

 ## Usage
 Given an APK file or folder path, this tool creates a JSON file stating the versions and the corresponding vulnerability website links.